-Business Letter 100 points Long Report Proposal 50 points E-mail 100 points Long Report 300 points Short Report 250 points Cover (Application) Letter 100 points Instructions 200 points Resume 100 points
+Business Letter 100 points Long Report Proposal 50 points E-mail 100 points Long Report 300 points Short Report 250 points Cover Letter 100 points Instructions 200 points Resume 100 points

-You must type all of these writing assignments except for the e-mail using a word-processing program and submit them as file attachments through Brightspace.
-Submitting the assignments through Brightspace also submits them automatically to Turnitin to check for plagiarism and use of artificial intelligence (AI), such as ChatGTP.
+You must type all of these writing assignments except for the e-mail using a word-processing program and submit them as Microsoft Word file attachments through Brightspace.
+Submitting the assignments through Brightspace also submits them automatically to Turnitin to check for plagiarism and use of artificial intelligence (AI), such as ChatGPT.
 These assignments must be submitted by the end of the day (midnight) on the due dates.
 If a major writing assignment is late, it will be penalized 5% of the total points possible for each 24 hours, starting at the due date and time.
 In addition, this late penalty also will be applied to any rewrite of that assignment.

 After I grade your writing assignments, I will return them to you with my comments.
 You may keep the grades you earn on your letter, e-mail, short report, instructions, long report proposal, and long report, or you may resubmit each of them for a higher grade.
 You may resubmit each of these assignments only once.
-Rewrites are due by the end of the day (midnight) no later than two weeks after I return your graded assignments to you.
+Rewrites are due by the end of the day (midnight) no later than one week after I return your graded assignments to you.
 You will use e-mail to submit each rewrite, including the attached assignment rewrite file and an explanation of changes you made and how you hope they improve the assignment.
 If a rewrite is late, it will be penalized five percentage points for each 24 hours, starting at the due date and time.
-All rewrites are due by the last day of the course (see Course Schedule), which may be less than two weeks later in the semester.
-In addition, because of the semester schedule, you will not have a rewrite option for the cover (application) letter or resume.
+All rewrites are due by Wed., 8/6, which may be less than one week later in the semester.
+In addition, because of the semester schedule, you will not have a rewrite option for the cover letter or resume.